firmai/industry-machine-learning/README.md

 ---
 </br>

 Please add your tools and notebooks to this [Google Sheet](https://docs.google.com/spreadsheets/d/1pVdV3r4X3k5D1UtKbhMTmjU8mJTZSLAhJzycurgh_o4/edit?usp=sharing).
+Or simply add it to this subreddit, [r/datascienceproject](https://www.reddit.com/r/datascienceproject/)

 Highlight in **YELLOW** to get your package added, you can also just add it yourself with a **pull request**.